css-materials/course-site/content/syllabus/reprex-git/index.md

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Review of Git/GitHub basics, more advanced commands, command line, good practices."
+summary: "Review and expand our knowledge of Git/GitHub."

 # Location of event.
 location: ""